-Marva Herndon (District 1), who was first elected in April 2019, is a graduate of West Division High School (MHSA), enjoyed a 25year career as a Computer Programmer, and changed careers after retiring from Harley Davidson in 2009.
-She and her husband Carl are parents of four daughters, all MPS graduates.
-Their grandchildren that reside in Milwaukee either are MPS graduates or are currently enrolled in MPS.
-A 40-year resident of District 1, Marva has served as a community advocate, founding the Bryant Heights Neighborhood in 2001 and remains President.
-Over the past 10 years, Marva became well known in the public education community throughout Wisconsin for her research, fierce commitment to public education, challenging the policies that defunded and cut services to public schools, and demanding the public schools all children deserve.
+Marva Herndon (District 1), who was first elected in April 2019, is a graduate of West Division High School (MHSA).
+She enjoyed a 25-year career as a computer programmer and changed careers after retiring from Harley Davidson in 2009.
+She and her husband, Carl, are parents of four daughters, all MPS graduates.
+Their grandchildren who reside in Milwaukee either are MPS graduates or are currently enrolled in MPS.
+A 40-year resident of District 1, Director Herndon has served as a community advocate, founding the Bryant Heights neighborhood in 2001, and she remains president.
+Over the past 10 years, Director Herndon became well known in the public education community throughout Wisconsin for her research and fierce commitment to public education, challenging the policies that defunded and cut services to public schools and demanding the public schools that all children deserve.
 In her quest for safe school facilities for children, she successfully got City of Milwaukee Ordinance 252-77 passed in September 2012 requiring all schools to have playgrounds or easy access to an existing playground.
-Marva has received numerous awards for her services.
-She is a twotime recipient of the City of Milwaukee "Unsung Hero Award," "Friend of Public Education" award from the MTEA, and "Outstanding Leadership" award from the Milwaukee Police Department, District 4.
-Marva is very active in numerous community organizations.
-She is currently a member of the NAACP (Education Committee), Women Informed, School & Communities United, Educators Amplified Radio Team, and Wisconsin Public Education Network.
+Director Herndon has received numerous awards for her services.
+She is a two-time recipient of the City of Milwaukee's Unsung Hero Award and has received the Friend of Public Education Award from the MTEA and the Outstanding Leadership Award from the Milwaukee Police Department, District 4.
+Director Herndon is active in numerous community organizations.
+She is currently a member of the NAACP (Education Committee), Women Informed, School and Communities United, Educators Amplified Radio Team, and Wisconsin Public Education Network.

-- Clara Barton School
+- 1. Clara Barton School

-- · William Cullen Bryant School
+- William Cullen Bryant School

-- William George Bruce School
+- 3. William George Bruce School

-- Lowell P. Goodrich School
+- 4. Lowell P. Goodrich School

-- Nathaniel Hawthorne School

-- Richard Kluge School
+- 5. Nathaniel Hawthorne School 6.
+Richard Kluge School

-- Maple Tree School
+- 7. Maple Tree School

-- Milwaukee Sign Language School

-- Parkview School
+- 8. Parkview School

-- Henry David Thoreau School
+- 9. Gilbert Stuart School

-- Thurston Woods Campus

-- River Trail School
+- Milwaukee Sign Language School River Trail School

-- Gilbert Stuart School